bhood4/assess/README.md

-# assess
-assessment framework MVP in node swagger
+# Skeleton project for Swagger